dannypsnl/orgstand/README.md

 # OrgStand

-A terminal-based TODO entry manager for org-mode files, written in Rust.
-Unlike traditional org-mode viewers that work with files, OrgStand focuses on **TODO entries** as the primary unit, making it easy to browse and manage tasks across multiple org files.
+A powerful terminal-based TODO and agenda manager for org-mode files, written in Rust.
+OrgStand focuses on **TODO entries and notes** as the primary unit, making it easy to browse and manage tasks across multiple org files.

 ## Philosophy

-OrgStand ignores file structure and presents all TODO entries from your org files in a flat list.
-When you focus on a TODO entry, it opens in a dedicated view where you can see its full content including sub-tasks, properties, and metadata.
+OrgStand presents all TODO entries and notes from your org files in intelligent views.
+When you focus on an entry, it opens in a dedicated view where you can see its full content, edit it, manage dates, and organize tags.

-This approach is inspired by tools like Logseq and Roam Research, where blocks/entries are first-class citizens rather than files.
+This approach is inspired by tools like Logseq and Roam Research, where entries are first-class citizens rather than files.

 ## Features

+### 📋 **Dual View System**
-- **TODO-Centric Browser**: Browse all TODO entries across multiple org files in one view
+- **All TODOs**: Browse all TODO entries across files (filters out DONE items and Notes)
+- **Week Agenda**: View all items scheduled for the current week (Monday-Sunday)
+  - Shows items from all date types (SCHEDULED, DEADLINE, plain dates)
+  - Displays time distance indicators ([Today], [+2d], [+1W], etc.)

+### ✅ **TODO Management**
-- **Entry-Focused Viewer**: View complete TODO entries with all their content
+- Browse TODO entries with keyword highlighting (TODO, DONE, NEXT, WAITING, etc.)
-- **Built-in Editor**: Edit TODO entries directly in the TUI
-  - Full text editing with standard keyboard controls
-  - Save changes back to the original org file
-  - Auto-save on exit
-- **Quick Actions**:
-  - Toggle TODO ↔ DONE with a single key (`t`)
+- Toggle TODO states with a single key (`t`)
+- View complete entries with all content, sub-tasks, and metadata
+- Built-in full-text editor with save-to-file support
+- Create new notes on the fly
+- Delete entries with confirmation
+- Support for Notes (entries without TODO keywords)

+### 📅 **Advanced Date Management**
+- **Three date types**:
-  - Add SCHEDULED dates with visual calendar picker (`s`)
+  - SCHEDULED dates (`s` key)
+  - DEADLINE dates (`d` key)
+  - Plain dates (`p` key) - simple date markers without keywords
-  - Add DEADLINE dates with visual calendar picker (`d`)
+- Visual calendar picker with date and time selection
-  - No manual date typing - use arrow keys to navigate!
+- Arrow key navigation in calendar
+- Month navigation with `<`/`>` or PageUp/PageDown
+- Week Agenda automatically shows nearest date from all types
+- Intelligent date sorting (earliest first)

+### 🏷️ **Smart Tag Management**
+- ListView-based tag editor (no manual formatting needed!)
+- Navigate tags with `↑`/`↓` or `k`/`j`
+- **Click tags to edit** (mouse support!)
+- Press `a` to add new tags
+- Press `Enter` to edit selected tag
+- Press `x` or `Delete` to remove tags
+- Empty tag list shows helpful hints
+- Tags are automatically formatted in org-mode style

+### ⚡ **Quick Actions**
+- **Quick Capture** (`c` key): Instantly create TODO scheduled for today
+- **Help Screen** (`?` or `h` key): View all keybindings and features
+- Tab switching between All TODOs and Week Agenda views
-  - All changes save directly to your org files
+- Direct file editing with changes saved to original org files

-- **TODO States**: Color-coded TODO/DONE/NEXT/WAITING keywords
-  - TODO: Red
-  - DONE: Green
+### 🎨 **Rich Display**
-  - Others: Yellow
+- Color-coded TODO states (TODO: Red, DONE: Green, Others: Yellow)
-- **Full Content Display**:
-  - Multi-level headings with different colors
+- Multi-level heading colors
 - Code blocks with borders
 - Links with underlines
-  - Timestamps
-  - Properties drawers
-  - Lists
-- **Keyboard Navigation**: Vim-style (j/k) and arrow keys
+- Timestamps and properties
-- **Scroll Support**: Navigate through long org files
+- File name display for each entry
+- Empty state hints and guides

+### 🔍 **Smart File Scanning**
+- Recursively scans all `.org` files (up to 5 levels deep)
+- Automatically skips hidden directories (`.git`, `.svn`, etc.)
+- Skips large directories (`node_modules`, `target`, etc.)
+- Safe to use in large directory trees
+- Works with Beorg, Orgzly, and other mobile org apps

 ## Installation